 The City is improving the playground in Royal Rouge Tot Lot as part of an ongoing program to enhance playgrounds and play spaces across the city so that everyone can experience the joys and benefits of play for years to come.

-The playground and other potential park improvements will be determined through community engagement.
+The playground and other park improvements will be determined through community engagement.
 These may include new seating, accessible pathways and adult fitness equipment.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Sung Sim at 647-567-1571.